VictorRChagas/ecommerce/README.md

 complexity for developing it, but sometimes it can be necessary for improving the end user experience.

-Feel free to call me for a conversation about methodologies useds, libs, archiceture and anything else.
+Feel free to call me for a conversation about the used methodologies, libs, archictecture or anything else.